mesonbuild/meson/docs/markdown/howtox.md

 $ CC=mycc meson <options>
 ```

-Note that environment variables like `CC` _always_ refer to the native
+Note that environment variables like `CC` only works in native builds.
+The `CC`
+refers to the compiler for the host platform, that is the compiler used to
+compile programs that run on the machine we will eventually install the project
-compiler.
-That is, the compiler used to compile programs that run on
+on.
+The compiler used to build things that run on the machine we do the
-the current machine.
-The compiler used in cross compilation is set
-with the cross file.

-This behaviour is different from e.g. Autotools, where cross
-compilation is done by setting `CC` to point to the cross compiler
-(such as `/usr/bin/arm-linux-gnueabihf-gcc`).
-The reason for this is
-that Meson supports natively the case where you compile helper tools
-(such as code generators) and use the results during the
+building can be specified with `CC_FOR_BUILD`.
+You can use it in cross builds.

+Note that environment variables are never the idiomatic way to do anything with
-build.
-Because of this Meson needs to know both the native and the
+Meson, however.
+It is better to use the native and cross files.
+And the tools
-cross compiler.
-The former is set via the environment variables or
-native-files and the latter via the cross file only.
+for the host platform in cross builds can only be specified with a cross file.

 There is a table of all environment variables supported [Here](Reference-tables.md#compiler-and-linker-selection-variables)